 As you probably know, it’s considered safest for your baby to sleep on their back.
 But, what if they are rolling onto their stomachs to sleep?
 Should you use an anti-roll pillow or other sleep positioner?

-The safest thing to do is NOT have anything in the crib with baby so that would include an anti-roll pillow and any sleep positioner in the crib.
+The safe thing to do is to NOT have anything in the crib with your baby, and that would include an anti-roll pillow and any sleep positioner in the crib.
 Be sure to talk to your doctor about the best way to handle your baby rolling onto their stomach to sleep.
 The answer is NOT to put devices in the crib to prevent it.
 And, remember, if your baby is swaddled, it’s time to stop swaddling immediately once they start rolling!

 Should You Use a Pillow for a Flat Head?

 Because it’s safest for baby to sleep on their back to sleep, they can develop a condition called Plagiocephaly when a portion or the entire back of your baby’s head is flat.
 This is caused by your baby sleeping in one position the majority of the time.

 There are medical devices/helmets and head-shaping pillows available to try to help with this but, you’ll need to check with your baby’s doctor on this.
 Until then, maximize tummy time during the day and avoid too much of the same position during the day such as in the swing, car seat, or bouncer.
 That way, they have less time laying on their back besides sleeping.

 Top 3 Baby Pillows

 Again, we recommend you wait until after your baby is a year old to give them a pillow.
 If/when you are ready to give your baby or toddler a pillow to sleep on, make sure it’s small and flat so it will be better for neck support.
 Babies and toddlers should not sleep on a tall pillow.
 Here are our top 3 favorite pillows for older babies, toddlers, and preschoolers: